mui/mui-x/docs/data/date-pickers/faq/faq.md

 <p class="description">Can't find what you are looking for?
 The FAQ section has answers to some of the most frequent questions and challenges.</p>

-If you still have trouble, you can get in touch with through the [support page](/x/introduction/support/).
+If you still have trouble, you can refer to the [support page](/x/introduction/support/).

 ## What is the DemoContainer and DemoItem?